 What Is a San Francisco Explorer Pass?

-A San Francisco Explorer pass is a type of Go San Francisco pass.
-This is where you choose a 3, 4 or 5-choice pass that allows you to visit 3, 4 or 5 qualifying attractions up to 30 days from first use.
+A San Francisco Explorer pass is a type of San Francisco pass.
+This is where you choose a 2, 3, 4, or 5-choice pass that allows you to visit 2, 3, 4, or 5 qualifying attractions up to 60 days from first use.

-A benefit to the San Francisco Explorer pass is that you don’t have to choose your attractions in advance.
+A benefit to the San Francisco Explorer pass is that you don’t have to choose your attractions in advance (except for a few attractions that require advanced reservations).
 This flexibility allows travelers to decide on a whim which qualifying attractions to use the pass for.

 Purchase and receive instant delivery to your email or phone via the app.
 You’ll receive easy-to-follow instructions with your confirmation.

-The Top 10 Reasons to Invest in a Go San Francisco Pass
+The Top 10 Reasons to Invest in a Go City San Francisco Pass

 1. Save Up to 60% on San Francisco Attractions

-It is difficult to get this large of a discount without this sightseeing pass — especially for those who are avid sightseers or have long San Francisco vacations planned.
+It is difficult to get a significant discount without this sightseeing pass — especially for those who are avid sightseers or have long San Francisco vacations planned.

-Get a better idea of how people save using Go San Francisco by scrolling down to the “Savings Examples” tab.
+Get a better idea of how people save using Go San Francisco by checking out their sample itineraries.

 2. All Major San Francisco Attractions Participate

-Everything I would classify as a major San Francisco attraction can be visited using Go San Francisco (the full list is below), including the Exploratorium®, San Francisco Museum of Modern Art (SFMoMa), San Francisco Zoo, California Academy of Sciences, and other things to do in San Francisco.
+Everything I would classify as a major San Francisco attraction can be visited using Go San Francisco (the full list is below), including the Exploratorium, San Francisco Museum of Modern Art (SFMoMa), San Francisco Zoo, Walt Disney Family Museum, California Academy of Sciences, Six Flags Discovery Kingdom, the hop on hop off Big Bus tour, and other things to do in San Francisco.

-3. The Go San Francisco Pass Saves Time
+3. The Go City San Francisco Pass Saves Time

 With the Go San Francisco Pass, you typically won’t have to wait in a ticketing line when you visit an attraction.
 Some attractions offer priority entry for Go San Francisco pass holders.